top of page

 An author may use the outlining process to focus on multiple-level goals including but not limited to:

-• High-level overview that covers the beginning to the end of a story
+• High-level overview that covers the synopsis of the beginning, middle, and end of a story

-• Chapter overview that focuses on points relevant to a specific chapter
+• The chapter overview that focuses on key points relevant to what the reader should know by the time they finish reading each chapter

-• Character overview to construct character attributes, goals, and obstacles
+• The character (s) overview to construct character attributes, goals, motives, and obstacles

-• Plot points or what I call Critical Key Chapter Moments-essential points to move the story from point A to point B and so forth.
-They represent the bulk of the story load.
+• Critical Key Chapter Moments-essential plot points to move the story from point A to point B and so forth which represent the bulk of the story context.

 outlining tips